orn8/tinfoil/README.md

 Q: Why aren't my shops loaded?

 > A: This usually occurs when the time of your Switch isn't synced to real time.
 Please use [switch-time](https://github.com/3096/switch-time) to adjust the time of your Switch.
-Another situation might be that the shop you are trying to access is down currently.
+Another scenario might be that the shop you are trying to access is down currently.

 Q: I can't open Tinfoil.

 > A: Make sure that you install the latest [Sigpatches](https://github.com/ITotalJustice/sigpatch-updater) on your switch.
-If the issue still occurs, try booting with fusee.bin instead of Hekate and reinstall Tinfoil.
+If the issue still occurs, try booting with `fusee.bin` instead of Hekate and reinstall Tinfoil.

-Q: Network Error 7 occurs when I try to download [something].
+Q: Network Error 7 occurs when I try to download something.

 > A: This is usually due to a poor network connection.
 If you are using a LAN cable, try reinserting it.